Updated on: Aug 8th, 2023

 Let us take each case one by one.

 No ITC is available for personal purchases or for capital goods used in exempted sales.
 This will be indicated in GSTR-3B and shall not be credited to the electronic credit ledger.

 Ms. Anita has purchased a fridge.
 Since this is not required for her business, i.e., a purely personal purchase, she will not be able to claim any ITC on the GST paid for the fridge.

 Example 2: Capital Goods used for exempted sales

 Mr. Avinash has purchased a small flour mill in his grocery shop to grind wheat grains to flour.
 Since he is producing unbranded flour it is exempted from GST.
 As it is an exempted sales, he cannot claim any ITC on the GST paid for the mill.

 XYZ has purchased machinery to manufacture shoes.
 Since, shoes are normal taxable supplies, the GST included paid while purchasing machinery will be completely available as ITC.
-This shall be indicated in FORM GSTR-2 and shall be credited to the electronic credit ledger.
+This shall be indicated in GSTR-3B and shall be credited to the electronic credit ledger.

 The amount of ITC attributable to exempt supplies out of common capital credit –

 Remaining amount after deducting credit for exempt supplies will be allowed as ITC.
 All the above calculations must be done separately for:

 If a capital asset was earlier used exclusively used for: